SumoLogic/sumologic-documentation/docs/integrations/web-servers/apache.md

 ## Installing the Apache App

-Now that you have set up logs and metric collections for Apache, you can install the Sumo Logic App for Apache to use the pre-configured Searches and [Dashboards](#dashboards).
+Now that you have set up logs and metric collections for Apache, you can install the Sumo Logic App for Apache to use the pre-configured Searches and [dashboards](#viewing-dashboards).

 To install the app, do the following:
 1. Locate and install the app you need from the **App Catalog**.
 If you want to see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.